 – – –

-– 10th anniversary festival in King’s Cross from 24 July – 13 August 2017, at both The Place and Kings Place
+– 10th anniversary festival in King’s Cross from 24 July – 13 August 2017, at The Place, Lewis Cubitt Square and RADA Studios

 – New public website including exclusive interviews with leading opera figures, a new opera industry e-newsletter and tips and advice for putting on your own production in a dedicated ‘For Artists’ area